miladrahimi/phprouter/README.md

 ## HTTP Methods

-Here you can see how to declare different routes for different http methods:
+Here you can see how to declare different routes for different HTTP methods:

 ```php
 use MiladRahimi\PhpRouter\Router;